pipefunc/pipefunc/README.md

 `pipefunc` provides a range of features to streamline your workflow, including pipeline visualization, flexible function arguments, support for multiple outputs, pipeline simplification, resource usage profiling, parallel execution, caching, and parameter sweep utilities.

-Whether you're working with data processing, scientific computations, machine learning workflows, or any other scenario involving interdependent functions, `pipefunc` helps you focus on the logic of your code while it handles the intricacies of function dependencies and execution order.
+Whether you're working with data processing, scientific computations, machine learning (AI) workflows, or any other scenario involving interdependent functions, `pipefunc` helps you focus on the logic of your code while it handles the intricacies of function dependencies and execution order.

 ## :rocket: Key Features